 Merkel Fields (Joe Albi Stadium) in Spokane WA

 (a) Before each match, every player must legibly sign their name to the match score sheet (which includes a waiver of liability).
 Important: this means the Team Captain can’t sign for all & the match can’t start until completed.

-(b) Teams must have a minimum of two women on the court at all times (all adult divisions are co-ed; JHS and SHS may have all female teams); teams OK with less than 6 people as long as the two women rule is followed.
+(b) Teams must have a minimum of two females on the court at all times; teams OK with less than 6 people as long as there at least two females on the court.

 (c) As usual, there will be Court Marshals (wearing an orange vest) rotating through the entire playing area.
 For questions, injuries, problems or disputes, please find the nearest Court Marshal or send a team member to the Master Scoreboard area.
 They will in turn find someone to help with injuries or fix equipment; they will answer your questions or resolve issues.
 Appeals of decisions given by a Court Marshal may be made to the Head Court Marshal, whose decision is final.

 (d) All matches should start promptly at the top of the hour and must be completed by 5 minutes before the top of the next hour (even if they get a late start---except for special circumstances with the approval of the Head Court Marshal).
 Please be sure that both Captains have decided who serves first and determined the ball to be used before the top of the hour.